kfoozminus/cheatsheets/kubernetes.md

 ### [Vendor Implementations](https://kubernetes.io/docs/concepts/architecture/cloud-controller/#vendor-implementations)
   - cloud providers implement CCM to integrate with k8s - so that cluster can be hosted on these cloud providers?
-(QJenny)
+(UJenny)

 ## Containers ([UJenny](https://kubernetes.io/docs/concepts/containers/images/))
 ### Updating Images
-  - default pull policy is `IfNotPresent` which causes the kubelet (QJenny - kubelet does this?) to skip pulling.
+  - default pull policy is `IfNotPresent` which causes the kubelet to skip pulling.
   - to always force a pull, one of these can be done
     - set the imagePullPolicy to `Always`
     - omit the imagePullPolicy and use `:latest` as tag (not best practice)
-    - omit imagePullPolicy and the tag for the image (QJenny - omit both???)
+    - omit imagePullPolicy and the tag for the image (UJenny - omit both? test)
     - enable the `AlwaysPullImages` admission controller ([UJenny](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#alwayspullimages))